Nesper94/Metabiome/docs/source/user-manual.rst

 .. note::

-    It seems that Krona doesn't have a help command, and FastQC and MultiQC usage in our pipeline is very simple, so they don't have this flag.
+    It seems that Krona doesn't have a help command, and FastQC and MultiQC usage in our pipeline is very simple, so they don't have this option.